SAbe080601/Pokemon-Trainer/README.md

 ## Getting Started with Running Pokemon-Trainer

-## Check if PokemonAPI URL has not changed (https://pokeapi.co/docs/v2), if it changed edit data functions accordingly:
+## Check if PokemonAPI URL has not changed (https://pokeapi.co/docs/v2), if it changed edit URLs in data functions accordingly:
 ### `./server/data.js - await axios.get( New URL )`

 ## Install Node.js on local Machine globally